EugeneHlushko/threejs-react-pure/README.md

 #### Under consideration to be in scope
     - Player controls, you might not need a player object in the experiments
     - Talking to Server, i will just add dummy methods for sagas
+    - Mongo and small api on server side for save/load?

 #### Out of scope
     - TBD